secretflow/mplang/mplang/frontend/tee.md

 ## 2. High-Level Flow

-The attestation and verification process is deeply integrated into the MPLang compiler and runtime lifecycle.
-It applies to any setup with N data-providing parties (verifiers) and M TEE-enabled parties (provers).

-The flow is as follows:

-1.  **Scripting**: A user writes a Python script defining the computation logic, treating TEE parties as regular participants.

-2.  **Tracing & Compilation**: As MPLang traces the script into a computation graph (MPIR), it identifies data flows that cross trust boundaries (e.g., plaintext from a data-provider to a TEE party).
-Based on the cluster's security layout, the compiler **automatically inserts** the necessary attestation and data-sealing nodes (`quote_gen`, `quote_verify`, and data transfer operations like `pshfl`) into the graph.
+The attestation process is initiated by the `Driver` and transparently handled by the MPLang runtime, ensuring the user's script remains focused on business logic.

+1. **Scripting & Compilation**: A user writes a Python script.
+Either the programmer explicitly, or a security-aware compiler automatically, inserts `quote_gen` and `quote_verify` calls at the appropriate points before sensitive data is sent to a TEE party.
+The final computation graph (MPIR) thus contains this security logic, which can be independently reviewed or formally verified.
+The `Driver` then compiles this into a final MPIR.

+2. **Session Initiation (by Driver)**: Before execution, the `Driver` prepares a security context for the session:
+    * It computes the hash of the MPIR: `mpir_hash`.
+    * It generates a globally unique nonce for the session: `session_nonce`.
+    * It signs the tuple `(mpir_hash, session_nonce)` with its private key to produce a `driver_signature`.
+This signature proves the authenticity and integrity of the computation to all parties.

-3.  **Distribution**: The final, augmented computation graph (MPIR) is serialized and distributed by the `Driver` to all N+M participating parties.
+3. **Distribution**: The `Driver` distributes the execution package to all participating parties.
+This package contains: `(MPIR, session_nonce, driver_signature)`.

-4.  **Runtime Verification**: Each party's runtime executes the graph.
+4. **Runtime Verification**:
+    * **Initial Check (All Parties)**: Upon receiving the package, every party's runtime first verifies the `driver_signature` against the `mpir_hash` and `session_nonce` using the `Driver`'s public key.
+This confirms the job's authenticity and prevents tampering.
-    *   When a TEE party encounters a `quote_gen` instruction, it calls its local TEE backend to produce a cryptographic quote.
+    * **TEE Attestation (TEE Parties)**: When a TEE party's runtime encounters a `quote_gen` instruction, it automatically includes the `mpir_hash` and `session_nonce` from the execution context into the quote's `report_data`.
-    *   When a data-providing party encounters a `quote_verify` instruction, it verifies the received quote.
-If the verification fails for any reason (invalid signature, wrong program measurement, mismatched graph hash), the runtime **must immediately halt**.
+    * **Quote Verification (Data Parties)**: When a data-providing party's runtime **executes a `quote_verify` instruction,** it performs verification on the received quote.
+It independently reconstructs the expected `report_data` using the same `mpir_hash` and `session_nonce` and compares it against the data in the quote.
+If this check, or any other part of the quote verification, fails, the runtime **must immediately halt**.

-5.  **Secure Execution**: Once verification succeeds, the data-providing parties can securely transmit their data to the TEE parties (e.g., by encrypting it with a public key obtained from the TEE's quote).
-The rest of the computation then proceeds, executed by MPLang's various backends (e.g., SPU for MPC, DuckDB for local SQL, or the TEE backend for trusted computation).
+5. **Secure Execution**: Once all verifications succeed, data-providing parties can securely transmit their data to the TEE parties, and the computation proceeds as defined in the MPIR.

-## 3. Trust & Verification Logic

 ### 3.1.
-Pre-existing Trust Assumptions
+Trust & Verification Logic

-Our design relies on the following foundational trust relationships:
+Our design relies on a chain of trust:

-* **Trust in Business Logic:** All participants (`A`, `B`, `C`) trust the **computation graph** they receive from the `Driver`.
-The mechanism for this trust (e.g., `Driver` digitally signing the graph) is **out of scope** for this protocol but is a prerequisite.
-All parties start with a shared, trusted **computation graph**.
+* **Trust in Driver**: All participating parties must trust the `Driver`.
+They have access to the `Driver`'s public key to verify its signature on the computation job.
-* **Trust in TEE Hardware:** `A` and `B` trust the TEE hardware manufacturer (e.g., Intel, AMD) and have access to their public root certificates.
-This is a fundamental platform assumption.
+* **Trust in TEE Hardware**: Data-providing parties trust the TEE hardware manufacturer (e.g., Intel, AMD) and have access to their public root certificates for quote verification.

-### 3.2.
-Who Proves What to Whom?

-This is the core logic of the protocol, generalized for any number of parties:
+The core logic is as follows:

 * **The Provers:** The M TEE-based parties.
 * **The Verifiers:** The N non-TEE data-providing parties.
 * **The Proof's Content (Each TEE party proves to all data-providers that...)**:
-    1. **"I am a real TEE."** (Authenticity): This is proven by a cryptographic signature on the `quote` that chains back to the TEE hardware manufacturer's trusted root certificate.
+    1. **"I am a real TEE."** (Authenticity): Proven by the quote's signature chaining back to a trusted hardware vendor.
-    2. **"I am running the program you expect."** (Code Integrity): The `quote` contains a measurement of the TEE party's program binary (e.g., `MRENCLAVE`).
-The verifiers will check this against a known-good value.
+    2. **"I am running the program you expect."** (Code Integrity): Proven by the program measurement (e.g., `MRENCLAVE`) in the quote.
-    3. **"I am about to execute the exact same computation graph you have, right now."** (Logic & Freshness): This is the most critical part.
-The `quote` must also contain a commitment to the specific **computation graph** for this session, combined with a freshness guarantee (via nonces).
+    3. **"I am executing the specific, untampered job from our trusted Driver, for this specific session."** (Logic & Freshness): This is the most critical part.
+It is proven by the quote containing a commitment to `hash(mpir_hash, session_nonce)`, where both `mpir_hash` and `session_nonce` were provided by the trusted `Driver`.

-The combination of these three proofs establishes a secure context for the computation.

 ## 4. TEE Frontend API